❗ Editor’s note

-Most home buyer rebates — the Redfin Refund included — are a good alternative to buying with a conventional realtor.
+Some home buyer rebates can provide good overall value to buyers, but it’s important to make sure you find a great agent.
 Although Redfin doesn’t provide quite as much personalized customer service as traditional agents, most buyers get enough hands-on support to make the refund worth the trade-offs.

 Who should use the Redfin Refund?

 That said, it may make sense to buy with Redfin if you’ve already decided to sell with a Redfin agent as well.
-If you buy and sell a house with Redfin, they’ll reduce your listing fee to 1% from the standard 1.5% rate — in addition to your buyer rebate.
+If you buy and sell a house with Redfin, it’ll reduce your listing fee to 1% from its 1.5% rate — in addition to your buyer rebate.
 But Redfin isn’t the only discount brand that offers 1% real estate commission rates, so you’ll still likely find more dollar-for-dollar savings with another company.

 ✍️ Editor’s note